Faculty of PhilosophyJewish Studies – Master

 |May be studied as a minor subject||Yes|

-The consecutive Master’s degree programme in Jewish Studies is intended for students who have successfully completed a Bachelor’s degree programme in Jewish Studies, and who wish to further develop their specialist knowledge.
+The consecutive Master’s degree programme with Jewish Studies as a major subject, is intended for students who have successfully completed a Bachelor’s degree programme in Jewish Studies, and who wish to further develop their specialist knowledge in this field.

-Students increasingly apply the principles of conducting academic work independently.
-Their ability to do this is demonstrated through the completion of the Master’s thesis.
+Students work increasingly independently, applying the principles of academic practice to their work.
+This culminates in completion of the Master’s thesis.

-Graduates of the Master’s degree programme in Jewish Studies (major subject) may pursue doctoral studies.
+Graduates of the Master’s degree programme in Jewish Studies (major subject) may pursue doctoral study in the field of Jewish Studies.

 The degree programme is non-denominational.

 The standard period of study is four semesters.
-Students acquire 100 credits in Jewish Studies and a further 20 credits in a minor subject, studied at Master’s level at Heidelberg University.
+Where Jewish Studies is taken as a major subject, students must acquire 100 credits in Jewish Studies, and a further 20 credits in a minor subject, studied at Master’s level at Heidelberg University.

-The extension module serves to develop students’ language skills and proficiency throughout the degree programme via practice classes and language courses.
-Students are therefore able to reach a high level of active proficiency in Hebrew (biblical, rabbinic, medieval, modern), Aramaic or Yiddish.
+The extension module serves to develop students’ language proficiency via practice classes and language courses attended throughout the degree programme.
+Students can thereby develop a high level of active language proficiency in Hebrew (biblical, rabbinic, medieval, modern), Aramaic, or Yiddish.

 For the intensive modules, students select lectures and courses in the various subdisciplines including the Bible, Talmud, history, art, literature, Yiddish studies, philosophy and intellectual history, Hebrew linguistics and Near Eastern studies.
-All lectures and courses fall within the thematic modules “culture and literature”, “Jewish experience” and “religion and philosophy”.
+All lectures and courses fall within one of three thematic modules - “culture and literature”, “Jewish experiences” or “religion and philosophy”.

 Over the course of the Master’s degree programme, students complete one intensive module for each of the three thematic modules.
 Each intensive module consists in one seminar, and one lecture or practice class.

-Students are generally able to select when they complete each module and the relevant lectures and classes.
+Students are generally able to choose when they complete each module and the relevant lectures and classes.

-During the project module, students familiarise themselves with the latest research being conducted in a specific field.
-As part of the project module they may complete a project, act as a tutor or complete a work placement.
-Students’ first independent research projects inform the methodical approaches taken in the Master’s thesis.
+During the project module, students familiarise themselves with the latest research being conducted in a specific field, for example via project work, work as a tutor, or a work placement.
+Students’ first independent research projects support the development of their methodological skills, which aids them in later completion of the Master’s thesis.